Jenny looked at them and they looked at her. ‘May I dress first?’

 ‘So you saved me twice.’

-‘I’m sorry,’ added Jenny, I was forgetting.
+‘I’m sorry,’ added Jenny, ‘I was forgetting.
 Shall I stop?’
 Laura shook her head.
-‘This Chloe is still to have the baby, Johanssen will be out soon enough but he’s not unhappy, he runs things from there, only you know how safe you are.
-Stammers won’t be out for a very long time and though he has no organization, he still has some mates outside, he might still be a danger.’
+‘This Chloe is still to have the baby, Johanssen will be out soon enough but he’s not unhappy, he runs things from in there, only you know how safe you are.
+Stammers won’t be out for a very long time – Johanssen himself is making sure of that.
+Though Stammers has no organization, he still has some mates outside, he might still be a danger.’

 ‘How do you know all this?’ asked Miles.

-‘You’d realize we’ll take it in turns.’
+‘You do realize we’ll take turns.’

-‘When this love affair is over,’ said the DI, ‘some news.
-Ms Chloe has had her child, a boy, don’t know any of the details.
+Leyton launched into it with the tea.
+‘Ms Chloe has had her child, a boy, don’t know the details yet.
 She’s still inside but it’s reducing as her good behaviour continues.
 I’m not sure what they’ll do in her case.
-All right, have to go but please don’t forget where I am.’
+All right, I have to go, I just wanted to bring Jenny and introduce Dave but please don’t forget where I am.’

-‘Dave, what about Beth?’
+‘Er Dave, what about Beth?’
 Miles mumbled.

-Jenny hurriedly got up and made her excuses, it had been lovely, thanks to both, lovely to see you, Dave, she had no luggage, she backed to the doorway, they all got up, she didn’t know what to do so she opened the door and went out, reaching for her mobile.
+Jenny looked over sharply, hurriedly got up and made her excuses, it had been lovely, thanks to both, lovely to see you, Dave, she had no luggage, she backed to the doorway, they all got up, she didn’t know what to do so she opened the door and went out, reaching for her mobile.